Team-Nutshell/nutshellengine-docs/source/types/AssetLoaderModuleInterface/loadSound/index.rst

 A :doc:`/types/Sound/index` containing information about the loaded sound.

-If the sound could not be loaded (for example: if the file does not exist, or the Asset Loader Module does not support this sound file format), the returned :doc:`/types/Sound/index` contains the structure's default information.
+If the sound could not be loaded (for example: if the file does not exist, or the :doc:`/module/asset_loader_module/index` does not support this sound file format), the returned :doc:`/types/Sound/index` contains the structure's default information.